Bikki2715/blinkit_grocery_dashboard/README.md

 ## 📊 Project Overview

+if the dataset is not visible click view raw then it download and then go to the downloaded file

 This project focuses on analyzing **BlinkIT grocery sales data** using **Microsoft Power BI** to identify sales patterns, outlet performance, product-level trends, and customer-related insights.

 The project includes data exploration, data preparation, business analysis, and interactive data visualization through a Power BI dashboard.